tomsteele/burpbuddy/README.md

 - highlight

 ## Response Hook
 Similarly, a URL can be configured to hook into burp's response processing.
 On every response, this URL will receive a POST containing a JSON body exactly like in the socket stream.
 A JSON response is expected with the exact same fields.
 Only the `raw` field can be modified to alter the content of the response.
 This is a bit of a pain, but the alternative is for the extension to implement magic and build a response for you.
 In most cases, users will want to transform the byte array into a string, perform some sort of match and replace, and then transform back into a byte array.
-Other fields below can be modified as well to alter burps presentation of the response:
+Other fields below can be modified as well to alter burp's presentation of the response:
 - raw
 - comment
 - highlight